bosstweed11/school/README.md

 # School
-All of my college projects
+A portion of my college programming assignments

 A list of all of the programming classes I took in college, with the main assignments listed.
 Each Assignment folder will have a description.txt to explain the purpose of each program and some skills it helped me learn.